Ruitulyu/KAS-Analyzer/README.md

 	$ nohup KAS-pipe2 SST_enhancer -o HEK293T_SST_enhancers -t 10 -s mm10 -e H3K27ac_enhancers.bed -p KAS-seq_peaks.bed -k KAS-seq.rep1.nor.bigWig,KAS-seq.rep2.nor.bigWig &

-**For other functionalities implemented in KAS-pipe2, such as "identification of genome-wide R-loops" (only for spKAS-seq) and "differential RNA Pols activity analysis" (two-conditions or time-course KAS-seq data), please check the [tutorial](https://ruitulyu.github.io/KAS-pipe2/).**
+**For more details on the above tools, and other features implemented in KAS-pipe2, such as "identification of genome-wide R-loops" (only for spKAS-seq) and "differential RNA Pols activity analysis" (two-conditions or time-course KAS-seq data), please check the [tutorial](https://ruitulyu.github.io/KAS-pipe2/).**
 ------------------------------------

 This tool suite is developed by the [Dr. Ruitu Lyu](https://scholar.google.com/citations?user=7nt2ezgAAAAJ&hl=en) at [Prof. Chuan He's lab](https://he-group.uchicago.edu/) of [the University of Chicago](https://www.uchicago.edu/).